Pariyat/LearnAnalytics-Building-Solutions-with-Microsoft-Business-Analytics-and-AI/index.md

 ## Intended Audience:

-Technical professionals (Data Scientists, Database Professionals, Analysts, BI Professionals) who are familiar with building solutions but not familiar with the entire CIS Platform of products.
+Technical professionals (Data Scientists, Database Professionals, Analysts, BI Professionals) who are familiar with building solutions but not familiar with the entire Microsoft Business Analytics and AI portfolio.

 ## Course Level